infotexture/dita-bootstrap/README.md

 ### Optional elements

-Bootstrap icons, popovers and tooltips are enabled by default, but for performance reasons they can be disabled by setting the following command line parameters to `no`:
+Bootstrap icons, popovers, tooltips and the dark-mode toggler are enabled by default, but for performance reasons they can be disabled by setting the following command line parameters to `no`:

 - `icons.include` – enable Bootstrap icons
 - `popovers.include` – enable Bootstrap popover components and tooltip components